 - Maiko: As an apprentice geisha, a maiko spends about five years learning the arts of music, dance and hostessing.
 She attends parties to observe and be seen.

 - Erikae: The erikae ("turning of the collar") ceremony marks the transition from maiko to geisha.

 - Geisha: Throughout her career, a geisha lives in the district in which she works.
 She spends her time entertaining, studying arts and performing.
 If she binds herself to a danna (patron), she may move out of the okiya into her own apartment.

 - Hiki-iwai: The hiki-iwai ceremony marks a geisha's retirement.
 She no longer entertains at parties, and she may discontinue her studies.
 At this point, a former geisha might become the head of an okiya or teahouse, or she may leave the geisha life entirely.

 Very few women pursue the life of a geisha in the 21st century.
 The population of true geisha in Japan has dwindled since its height in the early 1900s.
 In the 1920s, there were 80,000 registered geisha.
 During World War II, people had no money for geisha parties, and geisha worked in factories to produce goods for the war.
 While Japan was occupied in the 1940s, geisha entertainment was against the law.
 Beginning in the 1950s, geisha began to return to work, but the profession never bounced back to its previous largesse.
 In 1970, there were about 17,000 geisha in Japan, and today there are fewer than 1,000.
 Most of today's geisha choose the profession because of its romantic, artistic nature or because it's the family business.
 Even those who attain the status of geisha may only remain in that role for a few years, until they choose to attend college or get married.
 Today's geisha are modern women whose career involves recreating the past.

-For more information on geisha, Japan and related topics, check out the links on the next page.
+For more information on geisha, Japan and related topics, check out the links below.